All photos generously provided by the Utah Department of Transportation.

 In 1939, when Alta Ski Area was born, the United States Forest Service (USFS) hired Douglass Wadsworth as the first Forest Service ‘Snow Ranger’.
 The Snow Ranger Program of the USFS was devoted to the study of avalanche science, tasking Wadsworth with minimizing the lurking avalanche hazards.
 Wadsworth was initially charged with developing basic safety protocol for travelers and skiers in Little Cottonwood.
 He often closed Highway 210 for 1-4 days following a storm.
 This allowed time for the newly loaded snowpack to settle and natural avalanche cycles to run their course.
 Frothing skiers were often forced to wait days after a storm until the road was deemed safe for travel and or cleared of avalanche debris.

-In February of 1939, Wadsworth and the Ski School Director, Karl Fahrner, are credited with the first attempt to use explosives in North America to trigger an avalanche on Mount Superior.
-This iconic peak looms above the highway to the north of Alta and harbors numerous and notorious avalanche start zones.
-They detonated their charge and were surprised by the lack of results.
+In February of 1939, Ranger Wadsworth and the Ski School Director, Karl Fahrner, are credited with the first attempt to use explosives in North America to trigger an avalanche on Mount Superior following a massive storm cycle.
+This iconic peak looms above the highway to the northwest of Alta and harbors numerous and notorious deadly avalanche start zones.
+The pair assembled some explosives in Superior Gulch, hid behind some trees, and detonated their charge.
+Nothing happened.

 In 1940, Sverre Engen was hired on as a Snow Ranger and continued to hone the technique of using explosives to trigger avalanches.
 Engen began to ski cut slopes, starting smaller slides on less consequential slopes.
 He also began digging snow pits to study different layers within the snowpack.
 By gathering observations and data from the layers, Sverre began to understand the conditions that correlated with avalanche activity.
 In 1941 the first Alta Ski Patrol was formed.